Liyan06/MiniCheck/README.md

 > [!IMPORTANT]
-> MiniCheck is a sentence-level fact-checking model.
+> MiniCheck(document, sentence) -> [0, 1] is a sentence-level fact-checking model.
 In order to fact-check a multi-sentence claim, the claim should first be broken up into sentences to achieve optimal performance.

 Below is a simple use case of MiniCheck.
 MiniCheck models will be automatically downloaded from Huggingface for the first time and cached in the specified directory.